 Ricki and the Flash (Dir.: Jonathan Demme; GRADE: B-)

 How do you get a band to stop taking encores?
-The first hour of this Diablo Cody-scripted drama about a washed-up “rock star” (Meryl Streep) forced into responsibility by her estranged family has a loose, humane vibe and a number of interesting character swerves (e.g., Ricki’s square family are the liberals, while she’s an Obama-baiting right-winger).
+The first hour of this Diablo Cody-scripted drama about a washed-up “rock star” (Meryl Streep) forced into responsibility by her estranged family has a relaxed, humane vibe and several interesting character swerves (e.g., Ricki’s square family are the liberals, while she’s an Obama-baiting right-winger).
 But the story is effectively resolved by the end of the second act, so Streep and her band run out the clock by performing uninspired karaoke cover songs for a solid half hour.
 Check out my updated Jonathan Demme Power Rankings HERE.

 LATER THIS WEEK: End-of-Year Cramfest Capsules, Part III, with mini-reviews of Bridge of Spies, Legend, Eden and more.